 A. K. Sandoval-Strausz

-An associate professor of history and an affiliated faculty member of the law school at the University of New Mexico, A. K. Sandoval-Strausz specializes in urban, legal, architectural, and Latino history.
+Director of the Latinx studies program at Penn State University, A. K. Sandoval-Strausz specializes in urban, legal, architectural, and Latino history.
 His first book, Hotel: An American History (2007), explores the origins and development of one of the most common building types on the national landscape.
 It won the Pacific Coast Branch of the American Historical Association's book prize and was named one of the best books of the year by Library Journal.
 His current book project, "Latino Landscapes," considers how Latin American immigrants have revitalized and transformed U.S. cities over the past fifty years.

 - "Fling Open the Gates So Wide": How Travel and Public Places Transformed Community and National Identity in the United States, 1789–1876